mikedll/webpacktest/README.md

     > npm install

-Build webpack bundle(s).

-    > npm run build

 Watch with webpack as you edit.
-Still requires refreshing the browser.

     > npm run watch

-Allow external, non-eval source maps to work by serving your app with an HTTP server.
+Run the manual test.

-    > npx http-server
+    > node dist/main.bundle.js